Different Names Used in The Timeshare Industry

-Every time, more and more people is realizing about timeshare scams in Mexico and timeshare companies are using tricks and false promises to get travelers attention.
+Every time, more and more people are realizing about timeshare scams in Mexico and timeshare companies are using tricks and false promises to get travelers attention.
 You can read more at:

 What is a timeshare?

 Timeshare industry is well known for the lots of timeshare scams and the thousands of travelers fall victims every day from this timeshare scams.
-First of all, let’s see what a timeshare is.
+First, let’s see what a timeshare is.

 A timeshare is a fractional ownership that owners can use during a specific time of the year.
 It is important that people don’t consider timeshares as financial investments, which are not.
 In fact, there are many timeshare complaints about these memberships.
 The next are the five most commons complaints: